The following School Policies are in place please click on the heading below to bring you to the policy you wish to read:

 Name and Contact No of Parent:

-On receipt of completed application form and required documents as outlined in letter parents will then be supplied with confirmation of enrolment following assessment under the criteria outlined.
+- On receipt of completed Enrolment Form and required documentation parents will then be furnished with confirmation of enrolment.

-A.3: Application for admission in Senior Infants-6 Class
+A.3: Application for admission in Senior Infants-6th Class

-Application forms are available from the school secretary
+- Application forms/Enrolment forms are available from the school secretary

 B: Enrolment Criteria